 A business auditor also includes a letter to accompany the 10-K. In his or her letter, the auditor describes the scope of auditing work that was done, and any errors or omissions discovered during the audit process.
 If the auditor is concerned about the company's financial wellbeing, he or she will make a veiled note of this in the letter, perhaps by highlighting a concern about the company's ability to continue.
 This sort of "alarm bell" can signal to investors that they may want to sell shares or notify a competitor of an upcoming opportunity to acquire a struggling peer.

 The form is also important for investment purposes.
 Prudent investors and would-be investors should study the 10-K carefully.
 With a thorough understanding of business operation, finances, risks and opportunities, investors can decide whether to support the business by buying shares.
 Given that a business wants its stock valuation to increase, attracting new investors is key to its success and profitability.
+Official signoffs by CEOs and CFOs help build trust among investors and enhance transparency.

 While the 10-K is important for investors, regulators, competitors and shareholders, it can also benefit the business that must prepare it.
 The 10-K is essentially a guided tour through the business's health, strategic opportunities and liabilities.
 While some companies may be intimately familiar with their financial landscape, others operate more on instinct and are less certain of the numbers.
-For these companies, the 10-K can serve as a financial checkup as well as a weathervane, helping the business's stakeholders see the best path forward with transparency
+For these companies, the 10-K can serve as a financial checkup as well as a weathervane, helping the business's stakeholders see the best path forward with transparency.

 How to Handle Financial Reporting Requirements

 ActiveDisclosure promotes collaboration to streamline the complicated filing process.
 Built-in validation and health checks ensure no information is missing, while iXBRL tagging features support compliance with SEC regulations.
 When it's time to transmit, our premier fraud detection, security, encryption and data privacy features provide total protection.
+It also provides you with tools for collaboration and real-time validations for multiple forms at once.

 Need a purpose-built tool for financial reporting and SEC filing?
 Look to DFIN for the support you need to make your next SEC filing easy.